NinjaPerson24119/Drone-Tracking-Simulator/README.md

   - I just passed around the repo layer since this is basically CRUD and the service would've just been a relay layer with no domain logic
 - IDs are just UUIDs for devices
   - Should've prefixed them like `DEVICE-f0f24ee3-44a3-4b2e-b2a1-07809f94fca1` for validation and readability
+- No multicast for notification queue of records inserted
+  - As a result, max DB connections ~ max websocket connections

+# Optimizations / Scaling considerations
+- Simulator is decoupled from the websocket server to allow for testing INSERT load
+  - Notifications are triggered by `pg_notify` when geolocations are inserted
+- Websocket will initially send all locations, but after that it'll only send updates
+  - Updates are batched by a buffer size of minimum send period, whichever occurs first

+# Performance Improvements Possible
+- Client <-> Server
+  - Filter out updates where location is less than L2 distance from last known location
+  - Binary encoding of websocket payload
+- Server <-> DB
+  - Use a timeseries DB like TimescaleDB
+  - Assign sets of devices to a client's location, and use same server region for each related resource
+    - When sharding the DB across multiple regions, this would likely be necessary since `pg_notify` is local to one DB and would need to be relayed, introducing additional latency
+- Device <-> Server
+  - The geolocation ingestion should pass through a service layer with a queue, or else we could accidentally DDoS ourselves with too many concurrent requests

+# Deployment Considerations

+The web server itself could probably run on a potato, but the PostgreSQL DB needs to be deployed on something with some decent specs.
+If it can't keep up with realtime inserts, then the drone movement will be choppy, or the server might just overwhelmed with a backlog of too many inserts.